-The next section in London Student Housing Guide is restaurants in the city.
+The next section of the London Student Housing Guide is about restaurants in the city.
 It is a huge task for a visitor to find the ‘right place’ to eat in London – with the ‘right atmosphere’, at the ‘right price’ – largely because, as in any big city, there are literally thousands of venues from which to choose, ranging from fast food joints, pubs, and mainstream chains all the way up to some of the most exclusive restaurants in the world which attract the kind of clientele that don’t need to ask the price.

 You can choose to dine at the restaurant of the angriest chef on television, Gordan Ramsey’s Gordan Ramsey.
 Yes, you read that right.
-This namesake restaurant is one of the many uber-luxurious 3 Michelin star restaurants in this city.
+This namesake restaurant is one of the many uber-luxurious 3 Michelin-star restaurants in this city.
 Another great option is everybody’s favourite budget-friendly franchise – Nando’s.

 For the sake of this student housing in London guide, we’ll stick to student-friendly restaurants aka restaurants that do not burn a hole in your pocket.